- About

 |

 This 80-acre parcel of wetland, floodplain, meadow, and forest was purchased by the Town of Sudbury from the Sudbury Rod and Gun Club in 1967.
 It offers a varied habitat for a wide variety of plant and animal life.
 The site features multiple trails and a scenic pond.
 In addition, the parcel contains beautiful wildflowers, interesting mushrooms, and forest groundcovers.
 Due to the varied habitat types, the property is vibrant with both aquatic and terrestrial life.
 Numerous bird species such as blue heron, osprey, owls, and hawks may be seen fishing in the marsh and pond.
 Many other bird species dwell in the oak-pine forest.
 Winter sports enthusiasts may skate on the pond (at your own risk), snowshoe, and cross-country ski on the trails that connect to other open space areas.
 The link below is an informational video about Hop Brook Marsh Conservation Land made as a community service project in September 2010 by a Sudbury Girl Scout.
 Parking A small gravel parking lot is available on Dutton Rd, just south of Amanda Road.
 Look for the trail sign.
 Historical Information There are indications that the Native American population used fishing weirs at numerous places on Hop Brook before white settlers arrived.
 As a tributary of the much larger Sudbury River, the brook played a crucial role in the development of the Town of Sudbury from its very early settlement.
 From that time and into the 18th century, Sudbury was on the perimeter of the western expansion of the Massachusetts Bay Colony.
 The area was wilderness, isolated from civilization because of the slowness of horse-drawn travel, and also because of the formidable spring flooding of the Sudbury River.
 The inhabitants had to become self-sufficient to survive, develop, and prosper.
 The supply of waterpower for mill operation was a major function of Hop Brook for several centuries.
-Local establishment of mills was essential for the grinding of grains, sawing and planing of wood, and processing of cloth.
+Local establishment of mills was essential for the grinding of grains, sawing and planning of wood, and processing of cloth.
 The Sudbury River was not suitable for the siting of mills because of the broad wet meadows that surround it.
 A major tributary, Hop Brook, was chosen instead.
 At least seven mill sites, under numerous proprietors, were established along the 9.4 miles of Hop Brook.
 The last of the mills operated until the middle of the 20th century.
 All the mill buildings on Hop Brook are gone.
 However, if one looks carefully, the old mill sites may be found by their remaining dams, spillways, and stonework.
 Old photographs, deeds, and written records still survive.
 Another indispensable function of the brook was the supply of water to the farming population, their stock, and their crops.
 This contributed to making Sudbury one of the largest towns in the area before and during the Revolutionary War.
 Winter sports enthusiasts may snowshoe and cross-country ski on the trails that connect to other open space areas.
 Trail Challenges The main trails at Hop Brook Marsh are wide, flat, and well established.
 There are some tree roots on the minor trails.
 A slightly slope exists on the end of the trail past the Duck Pond near Hop Brook.
 Trail Connections During the Eversource Transmission Line Project For the next 18-24 months, the Eversource Transmission Line which runs adjacent to Hop Brook Conservation Land will be under construction.
 During this time, the rail bed corridor will not be able to be accessed by the public and trail connections between Hop Brook and Memorial Forest will not be available.
 The Town has worked with the contractor to permit two trail connections, shown on this map, during time of year restrictions when construction can not occur on this section of the corridor.
 Only these two crossings will be available for public use from May 1 through July 31 until further notice.
 Hikers will need to stay either north or south of the rail corridor all other times of the year and should use the respective trail heads (either the Hop Brook Conservation Land or the Women’s Federation parking areas on Dutton Road, or the Assabet River National Wildlife Refuge on Hudson Road) to access these respective trail systems.
 Trail Comments

 Trail Videos Walk With Nature by Jon Ehrmann Girl Scouts Silver Award Film Hop Brook Marsh – Highlights Hop Brook Marsh – Trail Hike Trail Photographs |